What is your role at the Art Gallery of New South Wales, and what is your background?

 I think institutions today have a responsibility to make collections accessible.
 Institutions are only the caretakers of the collections they hold.
 Cultural responsibility for the works remains with the artist or the community they are from, and I think it is important that we work together to care for collections and determine how they are presented to the public, from the display of the works through to any accompanying materials or programs.

-At the Gallery we have a policy of working with the relevant artist or community in the development of any exhibition or programs and are committed to making these truly collaborative.
-For example, the upcoming exhibition, Art from Milingimbi: taking memories back, began its life 3 years ago when I travelled to Milingimbi to start to show people the collection we hold and began to talk to the families of the artists and the wider community about the potential to do an exhibition.
+At the Gallery, we have a policy of working with the relevant artist or community in the development of any exhibition or programs and are committed to making these truly collaborative.
+For example, the upcoming exhibition, Art from Milingimbi: taking memories back, began its life three years ago when I travelled to Milingimbi to start to show people the collection we hold, and began to talk to the families of the artists and the wider community about the potential to do an exhibition.
 These discussions have continued over subsequent trips and have greatly informed and shaped the exhibition that will open in November.
 In sharing the collection with the community through images and the details held on each work and when they were collected, family members and cultural leaders have been able to provide extensive additional details about the works and the artists who made them.
-In giving the collection back to the community so to speak, they have given the Gallery extensive information on the works held in the collection.
-It is definitely reciprocal and importantly this ensures that the exhibition the Gallery presents is in line with the communities wishes and respects their cultural inheritance.
+In giving the collection back to the community, so to speak, they have given the Gallery extensive information on the works held in the collection.
+It is definitely reciprocal, and importantly this ensures that the exhibition the Gallery presents is in line with the community’s wishes and respects their cultural inheritance.

-While it is important for me that the exhibition works curatorially, it is also important that it meets any cultural requirements and in my last trip to Milingimbi I was able to provide a draft of the catalogue and exhibition layout and sit down with people to make any necessary changes, to ensure that it does both.
+While it is important for me that the exhibition works curatorially, it is also important that it meets any cultural requirements.
+In my last trip to Milingimbi, I was able to provide a draft of the catalogue and exhibition layout and sit down with people to make any necessary changes to ensure that it does both.